Nadim147c/ChromaShift/README.md

    - `rules.overwrite`: Overwrites a matching rule if another rule applies to the current line.
    - `rules.priority`: Sets the priority for a rule if multiple rules match a line.
-   - `rules.type = path`: Colors the path using LS_COLORS and file permissions.

 ## Contributing Your Rule